tvaditya/UdacityMemoryGame/README.md

 ## How to play

 - Click on a card.
-- Try to remember the car and its position.
+- Try to remember the card and its position.
 - Click the next card and check if it is a match.
 - When all cards match you finished the game!!!